sulaweyo/puppetlabs-rsync/README.markdown

 get files via rsync

 ## Parameters: ##
     $source     - source to copy from
     $path       - path to copy to, defaults to $name
     $user       - username on remote system
     $purge      - if set, rsync will use '--delete'
     $recursive  - if set, rsync will use '-r'
     $links      - if set, rsync will use '--links'
     $hardlinks  - if set, rsync will use '--hard-links'
     $copylinks  - if set, rsync will use '--copy-links'
     $times      - if set, rsycn will use '--times'
-    $compression - if set, rsycn will use '--compression'
+    $compress   - if set, rsycn will use '--compress'
     $include    - string to be included
     $exclude    - string to be excluded
     $keyfile    - ssh key used to connect to remote host
     $timeout    - timeout in seconds, defaults to 900
     $execuser   - user to run the command (passed to exec)
     $chown      - USER:GROUP simple username/groupname mapping
     $onlyif     - condition to run the rsync command

 ## Actions: ##
   get files via rsync